iggyjs/reed/README.md

 (___TODO__: draw out a site map that shows how pages are related to each other_)

-Here's a [complex example from wikipedia](https://upload.wikimedia.org/wikipedia/commons/2/20/Sitemap_google.jpg), but you can create one without the screenshots, drop shadows, etc. ... just names of pages and where they flow to.

 ## User Stories or Use Cases